rjwall2/Recipe-Wrangler/README.md

 diet.
 I am allergic to peanuts, and am pseudo vegetarian.
 While I can cook for myself, sometimes it is hard for others to know what they can cook for me.
-With this application one would be able to sort their recipes by specific ingredients or diets from a personal database of recipes.
+With this application one would be able to sort their recipes by exclusion of ingredients (for people with allergies) or by diet, from a personal database of recipes.